ryanoglesby08/the-eod-machine/README.md

 TODO
-- Show error for author if left empty on submit
+X Show error for author if left empty on submit
-- Preserve contents and author if submit fails
+X Preserve contents and author if submit fails
+- Testing
 - Allow multiple content entries for each category in a single submit
 - Better automation of deployment
 - Support multiple/customizable teams